Robot-Fromage/ULIS/documentation/README.md

 # Documentation Directory
-Here all the tools to build the documentation for ULIS.
+Here are all the tools to build the documentation for ULIS.
 You need doxygen to build the documentation, and you're ready to go.
 On Windows, you can simply launch build_documentation.bat.

 ## License